fuse-box/fuse-box/README.md

 ```

 In this case, all css files will be bundled.

 But if you define "serve" option with a callback, all files will be filtered through it.
 A callback is expected to return a string with a server path.
-If you return undefined file will be bundled as if no option was specified.
+If you return "undefined" or *NOT* a string, file will be bundled as if no option was specified.

-All css files will be served from server.
+All css files will be served by server.
 ```
 plugins: [
         fsbx.CSSPlugin({